Getting to Know Dean Maria Cancian

-Maria Cancian took over as the Dean of Georgetown’s McCourt School of Public Policy in February 2019.
-Here she shares some of her views on public policy, how she hopes to lead our school, and a little bit about herself:
+Maria Cancian became the Dean of Georgetown’s McCourt School of Public Policy in February 2019.
+Here she shares some of her views on public policy, how she hopes to lead our school and a little bit about herself:

 Q: What is your top priority for your first few months as Dean?

 Dean Cancian: I am excited to be Dean of the McCourt School because of the outstanding faculty, staff and students, and the strong ties between McCourt and other institutions, both at Georgetown and beyond.
 The quality and scope of research and teaching, and the engagement of our students and faculty and staff, is truly impressive.

 The question is how best to leverage these strengths, and the great resources offered by our supporters and partners, to expand our reach and impact.
 How will we maximize our contributions to addressing the critical challenges we face nationally and globally?
 My first priority in the next few months is to engage with the McCourt community and our partners on campus and off, to listen and learn more about the issues and opportunities, and to develop a shared vision of our future.

 Q: You are an economist by training, and your research focuses on the intersection of public policy and family wellbeing.
 What motivated you to study this critical area of social policy?

 Dean Cancian: Families and public institutions shape the opportunities available to each of us to develop, to address our own needs and to contribute to the community.
 We sometimes think of government as the “public” sphere and the family as “private” but they are fundamentally interdependent.
 Our expectations about what constitutes a family, and how families should function, shape our policies — obviously in the case of, for example, child support or child welfare policy, but also in the case of policies such as taxation, education, and income support.
 I have always been interested in how public policies shape the context in which families function and how the opportunities and incentives to marry, to have children, and to work, vary over time and for different groups of people.